 Hall warned: “It will make key decisions on programmes and services, and it will work with me – as editor in chief – on how we manage our impartial journalism.
 It doesn’t feel to me that these tasks should be undertaken by government-appointed board members.
 The BBC is one of the world’s great public service broadcasters – not a state broadcaster.
 A strong, sustainable BBC needs new safeguards for independence, not yet more erosion.”

-It’s another symptom of how oppressive the government has become, and how apparently acceptable it is to attack, discredit and threaten anyone who eve looks as though they may presents a challenge and an alternative perspective to the status quo.
+It’s another symptom of how oppressive the government has become, and how apparently acceptable it is to attack, discredit and threaten anyone who even looks as though they may presents a challenge, a criticism or an alternative perspective to threaten an increasingly authoritarian status quo.

 Churnalism and the PR-isation of the news and public affairs